 FinAid, FAFSA4caster, and the U.S. Department of Education's website are all great places to start.
 Understanding the cost of college, the kinds of loans available, and how financial aid is calculated go a long way to helping your family plan for the future.

 For one thing, financial aid formulas don't count retirement savings in "total parental assets."
 Even if you a have a million dollars squirreled away in that 401(k), a school may still pitch in.
 And now, you can withdraw money from an IRA penalty-free to pay for certain higher education expenses (like textbooks and the tuition bill).
 So at worst, you're just hedging your bets, and you can do both: save for retirement today and use the money for college, if you need to, later.

-Jacoba Urist, Esq. is a lawyer, writer and mom in Manhattan.
-She’s currently working on a book, “The Happiest Parent,” about estate planning and personal finance, specifically for parents.
-Over the past year, she’s interviewed hundreds of mothers and researched (almost) every aspect of protecting your family’s long-term well-being, and she came to one overwhelming conclusion: The Happiest Parent is the one who plans for the future no matter how hard it may seem today.
+Jacoba Urist, Esq. is a health and business journalist in New York City.
+She's currently working on a book, "The Happiest Parent," about estate planning and personal finance, specifically for parents.
+Over the past year, she's interviewed hundreds of mothers and researched (almost) every aspect of protecting your family's long-term well-being, and she came to one overwhelming conclusion: The Happiest Parent is the one who plans for the future no matter how hard it may seem today.

 Jacoba earned her Juris Doctorate from New York University in 2002 as well as her Masters in Taxation in 2004.
 She also has a Masters from The Johns Hopkins University Institute for Policy Studies where she studied economic and regulatory issues.